shreyaslad/sonar/README.md

 This approach lets one create a full hard drive image, complete with sonar, the limine bootloader, and a test kernel.
 One can simply copy this image to a drives (flash drive, hard drive, etc) and then boot off this medium.

-Once the image (`sonar.img`) has been created, one can mount it and add/remove files and tweak the limine configuration to suit specific needs.
-The `sonar.img` image is generated like so:
+Once the image (`sonar.img`) has been created, one can mount it then add/remove files and tweak the limine configuration to suit specific needs.
+The `sonar.img` file is generated like so:

 ```
 make limine